dlaubi-dt/barista/libs/shared/design-system/interfaces/README.md

 # shared-design-system-interfaces

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests

-Run `nx test shared-design-system-interfaces` to execute the unit tests.
+This library contains shared interfaces and types used for the design system apps and tools.